Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 3. Thiers Issard Hexagon Brown Stamina Round Point Straight Razor 5/8" Le Thiernois

-‘Singing’ Hollowed or extra-hollowed, Thiers Issard's straight razor represents the finest grind and thinnest blades made in France.
-This nickname comes from the sound the blade makes when a softer material is dragged gently across the cutting edge - like making your water glass sing!
+‘Singing’ Hollowed or extra-hollowed, Thiers Issard's straight razor represents France's finest grind and thinnest blades.
+This nickname comes from the blade's sound when a softer material is dragged gently across the cutting edge - like making your water glass sing!

 Thiers Issard Straight razor